 Have a Plumber Check for Leaks

 Your plumbing, no matter what material it’s made out of, is not designed to last for 20 years or more.
 If your home is approaching 20 years or older it’s important that you have a professional come inspect your pipes.
 Not only could the pipes themselves be swollen, cracked, or clogged, the pieces that attach your pipes could be worn and viable to burst.
-Tell your plumber to come have a look, and pay special attention to all pipes leading to and from your basement.
+Tell your local plumber to come to have a look, and pay special attention to all pipes leading to and from your basement.